Camp Amelia |

 ¤ Fort San Carlos (2) (State Historic Site)

-A Spanish 10-gun earthwork fort with trace remains located at the foot of Estrada Street in Fernandina Plaza.
+A Spanish 10-gun earthwork fort with faint trace remains located at the foot of Estrada Street in Fernandina Plaza.
 It replaced an earlier Spanish water battery (1802) that had been captured by American and British settlers during the "Patriots' War" of 1812 to establish the "Republic of East Florida".
 The Spanish garrison at the time was only ten men.
 The Old Town was fortified by a palisade and two blockhouses on the landward side.
 The town was formally established in 1811, the last Spanish town formally established in North America.
 The United States Army took control from the "Patriots" (American and British settlers) after only one day (March 1812).
 The Spanish did not regain the town until May 1813.
 A private army led by British mercenary Sir Gregor MacGregor seized the new fort in June 1817, and successfully defended against Spanish forces during the "Battle of Amelia Island" (September 1817).
 The Spanish had erected a four-gun battery nearby on McClure's Hill to bombard the fort.
 A few days after the battle, Mexican rebel privateer Louis-Michel Aury took control of the fort.
 American troops occupied the fort to drive out the privateers in December 1817, and abandoned the fort shortly after the cession of Florida in 1821.
-Fernandina Plaza will soon be developed as a state park.
+A two-gun shore battery was emplaced here in September 1861 by the Confederates, and reused by the Union afterwards.

 Post at Fernandina